[Editor’s note: This story was previously published in October 2018. It has since been updated and republished to reflect new information.]

 And with McDonald’s looking at adding more kiosk and mobile ordering to its stores, like previous pick Walmart, the company could reduce one of the biggest costs for its franchises.

-With bargain and value deals once again hitting McDonald’s menu, MCD stock could continue its surge in 2018.
+With bargain and value deals once again hitting McDonald’s menu, MCD stock could see a continuation of its surge in 2019.

 Pfizer Inc. (PFE)

-2018 has been a good year for pharmaceutical giant Pfizer’s (NYSE:PFE).
-PFE stock is up 21%.
+The past year has been a relatively good year for pharmaceutical giant Pfizer’s (NYSE:PFE).
+PFE stock is up 1% over the past year, compared to the 17% rout in the SPDR S&P Biotech (NYSEARCA:XBI).
 The reason?
 The tax plan.
-Pfizer has been struggling with their high tax rate.
+Pfizer has been struggling with its high tax rate.
 In fact, the pharma attempted to buy AstraZeneca plc (ADR) (NYSE:AZN) and Allergan plc (NYSE:AGN) in order to be able to “move” to Europe and lower their corporate tax rate.

 Pfizer currently has one of the largest U.S. corporate cash piles offshore — roughly $160 billion.
 After the Republican tax plan takes effect, Pfizer will be able to bring that money into the U.S. — and spend it — at a much lower tax rate.